**/**** Image B- Sound B+ Extras A

 Lionsgate (Maple in Canada) shepherds The Monster Squad to DVD in a fairly-impressive 2.35:1, 16x9-enhanced transfer.
 This is certainly a definitive presentation when weighed against the film's prior incarnations on home video, but am I looking a gift horse in the mouth by saying it could be better?
 Although the picture was shot anamorphically, thus inhibiting crisp definition, the pervasive softness here suggests DVNR filtering--a culprit the conspicuous lack of grain would seem to bear out.
 Furthermore, one infers from the periodic combing that the image has not been flagged for progressive playback.
 Nevertheless, the colours are fantastic, the contrast is rich, and the source print is pristine.
 A Dolby Digital 5.1 remix fails to open up the soundstage, but it does broaden the dynamic range of the original stereo track (also on board), particularly with regards to the cheesy Michael Sembello songs.
 Two feature-length commentaries append the film, the one pairing Dekker with May, the other reuniting Dekker with cast members Gower, Bank, and Ryan Lambert.
 Despite a ton of crossover (the "Rock Until You Drop" montage is twice mocked with reference to Team America) and May's almost comic obsequiousness, these yakkers offer surprisingly painless reminiscences on a late-blooming phenomenon, with Dekker continually lamenting the interference of producer Hyams and occasionally zeroing in on the movie's rampant stupidity.

 Find the bulk of extras on the second platter of this Two-Disc 20th Anniversary Edition, starting with Michael Felsher's 5-part Monster Squad Forever.
-At 87 minutes in total, it's actually longer than The Monster Squad and frankly more enjoyable--or at the very least more enjoyable than the PR-dictated slush that so often constitutes "bonus" material.
-Herein, nerdy accountant type Dekker candidly says that The Monster Squad nipped his once-thriving career in the bud (though RoboCop 3 "finished the job"); Bank (cute then, freakin' adorable now) and Method actor Noonan give Rashomon-esque accounts of their time together; and producer/Ted Nugent look-alike Jonathan Zimbert opines, not unreasonably, that the film was poorly marketed.
+At 87 minutes in total, it's actually longer than The Monster Squad and frankly more enjoyable--or, at the very least, more enjoyable than the PR-dictated slush that so often constitutes "bonus" material.
+Herein, nerdy accountant type Dekker candidly says that The Monster Squad nipped his once-thriving career in the bud (though RoboCop 3 "finished the job"); Bank (adorable then, adorable now) and Method actor Noonan give Rashomon-esque accounts of their time together; and producer/Ted Nugent look-alike Jonathan Zimbert opines, not unreasonably, that the film was poorly marketed.
 Absent for reasons likely self-explanatory are Hyams, Black, and a few other key personnel, but the piece in no way feels evasive or incomplete.
-Next, "A Conversation with Frankenstein" (9 mins.) sees Noonan riffing in full costume on his 'comeback' role in The Monster Squad and the various misconceptions people have about Frankenstein; I'd be lying if I said I never cracked a smile.
+Next, "A Conversation with Frankenstein" (9 mins.) sees Noonan riffing in full costume on his 'comeback' role in The Monster Squad and the various misconceptions people have about Frankenstein.
+I'd be lying if I said I never cracked a smile.
 That's it for talking-heads--the rest consists of table scraps such as a thoroughly negligible 8-minute block of "Deleted Scenes" (by the filmmakers' own admission, virtually nothing was cut out), an "Animated Storyboard Sequence" depicting the car chase with the Mummy that James Cameron blatantly cribbed for T2, a stills gallery, and The Monster Squad's theatrical trailer and TV spot.
 (I fondly recall my shock and awe at hearing "nards" in a commercial.)
 A 4:3 batch of previews for "The Amazing Screw-On Head", The Invincible Iron Man, and Happily N'Ever After rounds out the set.
 Originally published: October 18, 2007.